hyperjumptech/grule-rule-engine/docs/Function_en.md

 ## Build-In Functions

-All build-in function are all defined within then `ast/BuildInFunctions.go` File.
+All build-in function are all defined within the `ast/BuildInFunctions.go` File.
 As of now, they are :

 ### MakeTime(year, month, day, hour, minute, second int64) time.Time